Logo

 The Absolute Handbook for Understanding Aptitude Tests

-Aptitude tests are an excellent way to assess an individual’s ability to perform, learn and succeed in the roles or institutions for which he/she is aspiring.
+Aptitude tests are an excellent way to assess an individual’s ability to perform, learn and succeed in the roles or institutions for which they are aspiring.
 Ideal for testing academic potential and career suitability, several forms and combinations of aptitude assessments can be used to analyze mental abilities in multiple areas.

-This guide serves as a detailed handbook for aspirants to understand aptitude tests and their applications.
-Students and professionals alike will find useful practice links and actionable tips to prepare for ability and aptitude tests, irrespective of their specialty and functional industry.
+This guide is a detailed handbook for aspirants to understand aptitude tests and their applications.
+Students and professionals will find helpful information and actionable tips to prepare for ability and aptitude tests, irrespective of their speciality and functional industry.

 Chapter 1: Understanding the Basics: What are Aptitude Tests?

-An aptitude test is an evaluation of a person’s cognitive prowess and mental potential.
-An aptitude test uncovers candidates’ mental aptitude relevant to their academic choices, vocational preferences, job profiles and their ability to succeed in them.
+An aptitude test evaluates a person’s cognitive prowess and mental potential.
+An aptitude test uncovers candidates’ mental aptitude relevant to their academic choices, vocational preferences, job profiles and ability to succeed.

 What Does an Aptitude Test Measure?

 Employers and institutes specifically handpick aptitude assessments relevant to a job role or an academic position.
 Different tests measure different abilities.
-Therefore, there exist numerous possibilities of exploring options that reveal the traits required in a specific role.
+Therefore, numerous possibilities exist for exploring options that reveal the traits required in a specific role.

 • Measure cognitive abilities.